edin/CxLang/docs/ideas/inferred-fixed-array-lengths.md

 [`InferredArrayLengthTests.cs`](../../tests/Cx.Compiler.Tests/InferredArrayLengthTests.cs)
 and [`TypeNodeParsingTests.cs`](../../tests/Cx.Compiler.Tests/TypeNodeParsingTests.cs).

-The complete repository verification gate passes with 880 compiler tests and 49 embedded standard-library tests.
+The feature was originally completed with 880 compiler tests and 49 embedded standard-library tests.
+Subsequent typed macro and initializer-generation coverage is documented in the feature guide linked above.